-Preeclampsia is a serious complication that can develop during pregnancy.
-The condition is diagnosed when a pregnant woman has both high blood pressure as well as protein in her urine, which is known as proteinuria.
+Preeclampsia is a serious complication that can develop usually after the 20th week of pregnancy.
+The condition is diagnosed when a pregnant woman has both high blood pressure as well as a high level of protein in her urine, which is known as proteinuria.
 (Proteinuria is often a sign that the mother's kidneys are not working properly.)

 Preeclampsia can have systemic, or body-wide effects, said Dr. Arun Jeyabalan, a maternal and fetal medicine specialist at Magee-Womens Hospital at the University of Pittsburgh Medical Center, who has done research on preeclampsia.